 Homemade Teriyaki Chicken Wings and Sauce

-Teriyaki Chicken Wings recipe
+Video: Teriyaki Chicken Wings

-Not Too Sweet Teriyaki Sauce (Fresh Pineapple Taste)
+Not Too Sweet Teriyaki Sauce

+We wanted to create a teriyaki sauce that was less sweet than most that we’ve tried.
+So many bottled teriyaki sauces out there are sticky and overly sweet with all the unnecessary added sugar.
+We also wanted to have a teriyaki sauce that had pantry-ready ingredients.
+Not too sweet, still very fresh and better yet, very adaptable to your personal taste buds.
 Simply whip up this quick, fresh sauce and toss it on your chicken wings.
 These will be a hit at your next party and will be a trusted appetizer recipe in your archives!

 Teriyaki Chicken Wings Recipe

-Chicken wings can be prepared in different ways to achieve their crispness: fried or baked, with flour or not.
+Feel free to cook the wings using your preferred method.
+They can be prepared in different ways to achieve their crispness: fried or baked, with flour or not.
 To make them extra crisp, you can pre-poach (or pre-boil) them first to render off any excess fat.
 Visit this write up on different ways to prepare chicken wings.
 This recipe shows a baked technique, but you can certainly fry or air-fry the wings to make them crispy.

-5 from 7 votes
+5 from 13 votes

 Ingredients

-• 2 pounds Chicken Wings (910-1365g), rinsed, and patted dry
+• 2 pounds chicken wings , rinsed and patted dry

-Teriyaki Sauce
+For Teriyaki Sauce

-• 1 clove Garlic
+• 1 teaspoon cornstarch

 Instructions

-• Preheat oven to 425° F. Line a baking sheet pan with parchment paper.
+• Preheat oven to 425°F/220°C. Line a baking sheet pan with parchment paper.

 • On prepared baking sheet pan, spread chicken wings out in one even layer (we don't coat our wings with oil before baking, but you can if you want.
 We find that the oil just makes the wings greasier.
 The wings release enough fat already).
-Season chicken wings with salt and pepper.

 • Toss chicken wings in teriyaki sauce and serve.
 Or serve chicken wings with teriyaki sauce on the side for dipping.